pvamos/fcos-k8s/README.md

 Modify the example configuration in `ignition` directory according to each available node.

-- Add the ssh key what you will use to connect from the ansible host.
+- Add the ssh key that you will use to connect from the ansible host.
 - Set the hostname in `/etc/hostname`.
 - Check DNS resolution of all node FQDN-s on all nodes.
   - If you use a public or private domain with a DNS server you manage, set the relevant DNS records for the node.
-  - Or alternatively use the `/etc/hosts` file on the nodes, like in the example.
+  - Or use the `/etc/hosts` file on the nodes, like in the example.

 <details><summary>See `node1.fcc` example</summary>
 <p>